genakrikadil/wendy_addams_bot/README.md

 version number moved to that file.
 File "versions" deleted.

 Jan 20 2025
 - bunch of various fixes, made model selection per user's session.
-For the records, if you open 2 different browsers, the "sessions" will be different,but 2 TABs in the same browser will be within the same session.
+For the records, if you open 2 different browsers, the "sessions" will be different, but 2 TABs in the same browser will be within the same session.
 This is by-design.